 Preparing for Your Catheterization Procedure

-Cardiac catheterization takes place at Jean and David Blechman Cardiac and Vascular Center, Kimmel Pavilion, NYU Langone Hospital—Brooklyn, and NYU Langone Hospital—Brooklyn.
-An angiogram, in which a catheter is used to look for blocked blood vessels, is the most common procedure we perform.
+Cardiac catheterization takes place at Jean and David Blechman Cardiac and Vascular Center, Kimmel Pavilion, NYU Langone Hospital—Brooklyn, and NYU Langone Hospital—Long Island.
+An angiogram, which uses X-ray images to look for blocked blood vessels, is the most common procedure we perform.
 We use the imaging results from the angiogram to diagnose blockages in the heart as well as in the legs and neck.

 If a blockage is found, your doctor might use angioplasty or a stent to open up your artery.
 Angioplasty and stenting are catheter-based treatments.
-A long, thin, hollow tube is guided through an artery or vein to the procedure site.
+Our specialists guide a long, hollow tube called a catheter through an artery or vein to the procedure site.
 The location of the incision depends on the type of procedure you are having.
 In most cases, you are awake for the procedure and can go home the same day.